rockt/SETH/index.md

 - Wei, C.-H. *et al.* (2013).
 **tmvar: a text mining approach for extracting sequence variants in biomedical literature.**
 Bioinformatics, 29(11), 1433–1439.
+- Yepes, A. J. and Verspoor, K.
+**Mutation extraction tools can be combined for robust recognition of genetic variants in the literature** F1000Research 2014, 3:18

 # Rebuilding the database used for SNP normalization
 **WARNING:** We provide a stand-alone (embedded) [Derby database](https://docs.google.com/file/d/0B9uTfq0OyHAsdDNMQzNxWDRhZVE/edit?usp=sharing).